Recruitment Centers: 5 academic clinical centers

 The DILIN prospective study is an ongoing multicenter observational study.
 Patients (2 years of age or older) were enrolled in this study if there was a strong clinical suspicion that a liver injury event was caused by a medication or an herbal agent occurring within 6 months before enrollment.
 Additionally, patients must meet one of the biochemical criteria for enrollment into this study.

-Data from the DILIN Prospective study through 2013 are available from the Repository.
+Data from the DILIN Prospective study through the grant 3 cycle (2018) are available from the Repository.

 The goals of this study are to develop a database of recent DILI cases, identify the clinical, environmental and genetic risk factors that predict DILI, develop standardized instruments and terminology and perform careful longitudinal follow-up of DILI subjects.
 Biological samples collected will be used in future studies of the mechanisms and genetics of DILI.